 Modern Infrastructure, Remote Setting

 Building on a volcanic cliffside in rural Guatemala required solving infrastructure problems most properties here never attempt.
 Loma runs on full modern plumbing with a proper septic system, something almost nonexistent at Lake Atitlan, where most properties rely on composting systems or waste bins.
-Solar-heated water with electric backup ensures hot showers in every room regardless of weather.
+Water is solar-heated, with an electric backup the staff switch over to on cloudy days, so there is a hot, comfortable shower waiting in every room at any time, rain or shine.
 Wi-Fi throughout the property, in every room, the shala, and the dining room, so there is always a place to work if needed.
 Filtered drinking water in the dining room and shala, and water pumped from the lake on solar power.
 The setting is remote.
 The comfort standard is not.

 Bathroom detail.
 Clean modern fixtures, natural stone or wood surfaces, warm towels, plant on shelf, natural light from window.
 Feels luxurious but organic.
 3:2 aspect.
 No people.